tthorntone/AdNauseam-Wiki/Experimental-features.md

 ![zdnet.com](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/local-mirroring-example-1.png)

-The picture above shows that connections to `ajax.googleapis.com`, `www.googletagservices.com`, `twitter.com` were prevented -- hence no print in their server logs), and local copies of the requested resources were served instead -- hence no page breakage.
+The picture above shows that connections to `ajax.googleapis.com`, `www.googletagservices.com`, `twitter.com` were prevented -- hence no trace left in their server logs), and local copies of the requested resources were served instead -- hence no page breakage.
 (Surprisingly, the above request to `googletagservices.com` is **not** blocked when using _EasyList_ + _EasyPrivacy_.)

 A quick benchmark -- using [reference benchmark](https://github.com/gorhill/uBlock/wiki/%C2%B5Block-and-others:-Blocking-ads,-trackers,-malwares), with the feature disabled vs. enabled shows the following: